Thallium poisoning case of Zhu Ling: Diagnosis and treatment

-Diagnosis via Internet
+Diagnosis via the Internet

-Frustrated with local physicians' inability to help Zhu Ling, her friends Cai Quanqing and Bei Zhicheng, undergraduate students at Peking University, posted an "SOS" letter on a number of Internet Usenet groups on 10 April 1995, describing their friend's symptoms and asking for help with a diagnosis.
-It was remarkable that by 1995 only a few research institutes in the People's Republic of China had Internet connections, including Cai's advisor.
-Responses began pouring in within a matter of hours, and news reports hailed the event as a milestone in remote diagnosis by Internet, especially in the People's Republic of China.
-Of the more than 1,500 responses which Zhu Ling's friends received, roughly one-third proposed that she was suffering from thallium poisoning, the common antidote for which is Prussian blue.
+Frustrated by local physicians' inability to help Zhu Ling, her friends Cai Quanqing and Bei Zhicheng, undergraduates at Peking University, posted an "SOS" letter on a number of Internet Usenet groups on 10 April 1995, describing her symptoms and asking for help with a diagnosis.
+By 1995, only a few research institutes in the People's Republic of China had Internet connections, among them the laboratory of Cai's advisor.
+Responses began arriving within hours, and news reports hailed the event as a milestone in remote diagnosis by Internet, especially within China.
+Of the more than 1,500 responses Zhu's friends received, roughly one-third suggested thallium poisoning, whose common antidote Prussian blue.

-Due to lack of internet infrastructure, Dr. Li Xin, a Chinese student at UCLA and Dr. John W. Aldis from the U.S. Embassy in Beijing collaborated to establish the UCLA Zhu Ling Thallium Poisoning Telemedicine Network.
-In 1996, Dr. Li Xin and his colleagues published a paper detailing the construction and operation of the remote medical diagnosis system during the Zhu Ling's thallium poisoning incident, highlighting its significant role.
-Bei Zhicheng, Cai Quanqing, and others at Peking University uploaded Zhu Ling's case information, including photos at the onset of the illness, laboratory results, neurological examination findings, and radiographic images (chest X-rays, brain MRI, etc.).
-Dr. Li Xin and his colleagues at the UCLA School of Medicine set up servers to store Zhu Ling's medical data, collating and categorizing emails received from around the world.
-Medical experts worldwide could access information about Zhu Ling's medical condition through the network, sending emails to inquire about further details or provide relevant diagnostic or treatment suggestions.
+Because of the limited Internet infrastructure in China, Dr. Li Xin, a Chinese student at UCLA, and Dr. John W. Aldis of the U.S. Embassy in Bejing collaborated to establish the UCLA Zhu Ling Thallium Poisoning Telemedicine Network.
+In 1996, Li and his colleagues published a paper describing the construction and operation of this remote-diagnosis system and its significant role in the case.
+Bei Zhicheng, Cai Quanqing, and others uploaded Zhu's case information—including photographs taken at the onset of the illness, laboratory results, neurological findings, and radiographic images such as chest X-rays and brain MRIs.
+Li and his colleagues at the UCLA School of Medicine set up servers to store the data and to collate and categorize emails received from around the world, allowing medical experts internationally to review Zhu's condition and reply with follow-up questions for diagnostic and treatment suggestions.